amanmadov/msin616-final-project/README.md

 - [x] Some famous book series like **"A Game of Thrones"** or **"The Lord of The Rings"** are added to the `[TITLES]` table.
 - [x] Some famous author and publisher records are added to related tables.
 - [x] Some of the column types are also modified.
-- [x] To simulate a real world full stack app, a demo app with front-end UI has been developed.
+- [x] To simulate a real world full stack app, a demo CRUD app with front-end UI has been developed.
 - [x] `Gentellela`, an open source admin panel, has been used to create front-end UI.
 - [x] Stored procedures are created for the demo CRUD app.
 - [x] Some custom validations has been developed on the Front-end UI to prevent data inconsistency.